SapphireUnderRails/Unit-00/README.md

 # unit-00
- fucking around with the discord api
+messing around with the discord api